Guide to Work, Study, Travel and Living Abroad

 The Cyclades Islands

-Mykonos along the shore
+Mykonos town seen along the shore.

 The island of The Mykonos along the shore.

-Blue church dome in Santorini
+Blue church dome in Santorini.

 One of many white and blue church domes in Santorini.

-Path to the sea in Santorini
+Path to the sea in Santorini.

 A path to the sea in Santorini.